 Spanish: Film history, film reception, "useful" film, Latin American film and other forms of mass media, Latin American literature, service-learning.

 Lisa Rabin is Associate Professor of Spanish at George Mason University, where she teaches film, literary, and cultural studies in Spanish and is an active member of the Cultural Studies program.
 She received her B.A. in Spanish & French from Pomona College in 1982 and her Ph.D. in Spanish from Yale University in 1993.
-Professor Rabin’s current research concerns international documentary film history.
+Professor Rabin’s current research concerns the social history of film audiences.

 Rabin, L. The Social Uses of Classroom Cinema: A Reception History of the ‘Human Relations Film Series’ at Benjamin Franklin High School, East Harlem, 1936-1955.
 The Velvet Light Trap 72 (2013): 58-70.